marceloaugusto80/react-template/README.md

 ```
 npx webpack
 ```
-or if you want Webpack to watch file chances:
+or if you want Webpack to watch file changes:
 ```
 npx webpack -w
 ```